 At the start of your tenancy, the lessor, agent or provider must:

-• Give you a prepared Entry Condition Report to comment on, sign and return.
-You must use this form to record the condition of the premises when you move in.
+- Give you a prepared Entry Condition Report to comment on, sign and return.
+You must use this form to record the condition of the premises when you move in and return it to the lessor, agent or provider within 7 days of your tenancy starting.
 Keep a copy for your records.
 Entry Condition Reports are not required for short tenancy moveable dwelling agreements, or rooming accommodation agreements where no bond is taken.

 During your agreement